 4 tbs. each grapeseed oil and basalmic vinegar

 Set oven to 425.
 Place scrubbed and trimmed beets onto a large square of foil, each.
 Wrap foil around beet, then place each foil-wrapped beet in oven to roast.
 Let roast around 50 minutes, until you can easily slide a butter knife into the flesh of the beets.
 While beets roast, prepare potatoes.
-Once peeled, cube potatoes, then toss with 1 tbs. salt, 1 teaspoon black pepper, and rosemary.
+Once peeled, cube potatoes, then toss with 1 tbs. salt, 1 tsp. black pepper, and rosemary.
 Lay on foil-lined baking sheet, then slide into oven (with the beets).
 Potatoes need about 20 minutes to roast.
 You want them to be soft, and have lightly browned skin.

 While the roasting is going on, wash and cut lettuce.
 Divide evenly amongst 4 bowls, then top with bleu cheese, sliced red onion, sunflower seeds, a pinch of salt, a couple grinds of pepper, and then drizzle grapeseed oil and basalmic vinegar over the salad (about 1 tbs. of each each, per salad).